mroughan/Polylogarithms.jl/README.md

 This implements the
 [Polylogarithm](https://en.wikipedia.org/wiki/Polylogarithm#Relationship_to_other_functions)
-and some related functions that were needed (Harmonic numbers, Stieltjes constants, and Bernoulli numbers and polynomials).
+and some related functions that were needed (Harmonic numbers, Stieltjes constants, and Bernoulli numbers and polynomials, and Euler numbers).

 The code is aimed at calculating Li_s(z) for all (complex) s and z.